 – Selectable true or buffered bypass

 – Blend, drive, treble, and volume knob

 – High build quality

-If you want the ultimate bass distortion pedal loaded with techno geek controls, this is the one for you.
+If you want the ultimate bass distortion pedal loaded with techno-geek controls, this is the one for you.
 The Microtubes B7K is an analog bass distortion pedal made by Darkglass Electronics.
-The defining feature of this pedal is its four band equalizer, which takes the meaning of versatility to another level.
-You can low, lo mids, hi mids, and treble knobs that can help you precisely find tune the amount of each major audio spectrum range you want.
+The defining feature of this pedal is its four-band equalizer, which takes the meaning of versatility to another level.
+You can have low, lo mids, hi mids, and treble knobs that can help you precisely fine-tune the amount of each major audio spectrum range you want.
 You can boost the bass or completely turn it off with the Dark Electronics Microtubes B7K.

 In terms of knobs, you have three up top: blend, level, and drive.
 The blend knob mixes the clean input signal with the overdriven signal.
-Level will help you set the volume of the overdriven signal.
-And finally, drive lets you dial in the amount of saturation in the overdriven signal.
+The level will help you set the volume of the overdriven signal.
+And finally, the drive lets you dial in the amount of saturation in the overdriven signal.

-Finally, there is the attack switch toogle, which helps you set the amount of treble content to saturate.
+Finally, there is the attack switch toggle, which helps you set the amount of treble content to saturate.
 There are three positions here: boost, flat, and cut.
 Boost will boost treble presence, flat will be neutral, and cut will reduce treble saturation.
-We think the two toogles really helps you create a very unique bass distortion effect that is suitable for any genre.
+We think the two toggles really help you create a very unique bass distortion effect that is suitable for any genre.

 – Blend, level, and drive knob

-– Grunt and attack switch help fine tune bass
+– Grunt and attack switch help fine-tune the bass

 – Very versatile pedal